iquee/biru/README.md

 # Instructions

-Some instructions to build, run and test this spring-boot application
+Some instructions to build, run and test this microservice

-Clone the repository run this commands in root directory to:
+Clone the repository, access the folder and run this commands in root directory to:

 ###### run the application
 `mvn spring-boot:run`